 Conclusion

 Effective leadership measurement provides the foundation for organizational excellence.
-By implementing a comprehensive approach that evaluates the full scope of leadership—not just visible outcomes—organizations gain insights that drive better decisions and development.
+By implementing a comprehensive approach that evaluates the full scope of leadership, rather than focusing solely on visible outcomes, organizations gain insights that drive better decisions and development.

 Whether strengthening your pipeline or developing current leadership, measuring what matters provides clarity for sustainable success.
 At Leadership Worth Following, we partner with organizations to implement systems that identify and develop leadership who both deliver results and inspire genuine followership.